Abdul-Quader/VPC_Peering_and_Database_Migration/README.md

 \--subnet-id subnet-aid
  ~~~
-- -  ~~~  aws ec2 run-instances ~~~  : This command launches an EC2 instance.
+       --aws ec2 run-instances   : This command launches an EC2 instance.
-     ~~~  --image-id ami-0f3fed4b01e78e8c0 ~~~  : Replace this with an AMI ID suitable for your database migration tool.
+       --image-id ami-0f3fed4b01e78e8c0   : Replace this with an AMI ID suitable for your database migration tool.
 Search the AWS Marketplace for AMIs with pre-installed tools like mysqldump or pg_dump.
-     ~~~  --count 1 ~~~  : This specifies launching one instance.
+       --count 1   : This specifies launching one instance.
-     ~~~  --instance-type t2.micro ~~~  : This defines the instance type (you can choose a different type based on your needs).
+       --instance-type t2.micro   : This defines the instance type (you can choose a different type based on your needs).
-     ~~~  --key-name your-key-pair ~~~  : Replace this with the name of your existing key pair that allows SSH access.
+       --key-name your-key-pair   : Replace this with the name of your existing key pair that allows SSH access.
-     ~~~  --security-group-ids sg-aid ~~~  : Replace this with the security group ID that allows SSH access from your IP address (configured later).
+       --security-group-ids sg-aid   : Replace this with the security group ID that allows SSH access from your IP address (configured later).
-     ~~~  --subnet-id subnet-aid ~~~  : Replace this with the ID of the public subnet within VPC-A.
+       --subnet-id subnet-aid   : Replace this with the ID of the public subnet within VPC-A.

 1. **Accessing the Bastion Host:**